hisahi/uncil/docs/Library.md

 `print` is mostly useful for debugging and testing purposes, but can also be used, alongside `input`, to implement a rudimentary user interface.

+This function is not available if Uncil is compiled in sandboxed mode.

 ## quit
 `quit()`

-_Only available in the standard Uncil interpreter._
+_Only available in the standalone Uncil interpreter._

 In interactive mode, exits the REPL.
 In non-interactive mode, equivalent to `exit()`.